You can remotely access your Android phone in Windows 11/10 incredibly easily now, thanks to this new update

-Thanks to a new update, Microsoft has finally made it possible to access files on Android phones remotely from the PC.
+Thanks to a new update, Microsoft is finally making it possible to access files on Android phones remotely from your Windows PC.
 You no longer need to email files to yourself or deal with annoying cables.

 With this new experience, you will be able to wirelessly browse through all your folders and files, including media that is on your Android phone.
 You can open them, copy them to your PC, copy PC files to your phone, rename files, move them, and delete them.